tontonsb/blog/src/posts/karatsuba.md

 But wait!
 I forgot to mention that this algorithm should be used recursively.
-If the numbers involved to calculate those z's above are large, you should multiply them using the Karatsuba algorithm.
-That's where the real speedup comes in play!
+If the numbers involved to calculate those z's above are large, you should do the involved multiplications using the Karatsuba algorithm.

 ## Example